bambooengineering/chef-unattended-upgrades/README.md

     Whether unneeded deps should be removed.
 Boolean.
 Defaults to false.
  * node['unattended-upgrades']['auto_reboot'] -
     Whether required reboots should happen automatically.
 Boolean.
 Defaults to false.
+ * node['unattended-upgrades']['blacklist'] -
+    An array containing package names that should never be automatically upgraded.